From demonstration to validation. HiveLab Project

 Gain knowledge on the environmental impact due to the deployment of the demonstrator that is located inside of an area of large Offshore Wind potential where a commercial floating farm should be deployed before the end of the present decade.

-Objective #4: Evaluate and promote the Compatibility with other activites
+Objective #4: Evaluate and promote the Compatibility with other activities

 Evaluate and promote the compatibility of floating Offshore Wind with other activities (such as fishing, tourism or aquiculture) and to stablish potential solutions for the commercial projects